oliverklee/ext-seminars/Documentation/EN/Installation/UpgradingFromA010xReleaseTo10x/Index.rst

 **Upgrading to 1.0.x will bring you a lot of new features, but it will also mean a bit of work if you are using custom HTML templates.**

+Also, most of the class names and hook declarations have changed.

 You should do the upgrade at a time when there are usually no new registrations as there might be some configuration check warnings on the front end until you have finished the upgrade.